kjorg50/paxos/README.md

 # Paxos

-Implementing a bank account management system that is replicated to many sites using paxos.
+Implementing a bank account management system that is replicated to many sites using the Paxos consensus protocol.